 - The institution will arrange to release funds to the successful candidate once all necessary certification requirements and conditions have been met

-A single sided hard copy of the completed application, together with a completed and signed ORS Checklist, is submitted to the ORS for review and for signature by the Executive Director (or delegate).
+A complete copy of the application, together with a completed and fully signed ORS Checklist, is submitted to the ORS by e-mail to email@example.com for review and for signature by the Assistant Vice-President, Research Strategy & Impact (or delegate).
 Any agreed upon York University cash or in-kind commitments must be confirmed in writing (on the ORS Checklist or by e-mail) by the source (i.e. Vice-President, Dean/Principal, Department Chair, Research Centre or Institute Director, etc).

 Please note that some competitions have limits on the number of applications that an institution can submit and in those cases, an internal adjudication process is required.
 Please contact ORS if you are interested in applying to a funding call that has limits on how many applications can be submitted.

 Results of all submissions are usually sent to the ORS by the granting agency or association.
 ORS then communicates the results to the applicants.

 For tri-council awards, the funder notifies Research Accounting directly of the award details.
 For most other funders, ORS informs Research Accounting of the award and a cost centre is set up by Research Accounting who requires authorization from the ORS.
 Should a notice regarding the decision of a grant application go directly to the researcher, a copy must be sent to the ORS as soon as possible to ensure timely access to the funds.

 ORS can assist with the transfer of tri-council funds, both for York researchers who are the PIs on a tri-council grant and who want to transfer funds to their co-applicants at other institutions and for York researchers who are co-applicants on tri-council grants held by their colleagues at other institutions who will be receiving transfers of funds.